DrTechtainiumToo/CampStaffScheduler/docs/design/system-architecture.md

 - Issue: Confusing start/end time inclusivity led to bugs.
 - Solution: Changed terminology to `starts_from` and `due_by` (both inclusive).
 - Result: Clarified scheduling parameters, making the system more intuitive for both users and developers.

-PROJECT HISTORY:
-for when i merge with mian that has an updated readme